freesewing/freesewing/markdown/dev/reference/api/part/config/options/pct/toabs/en.md

 The first parameter is the percentage value provided by the user (for example `0.5` for `50%`).
-The second parameter is the pattern's run-time configuration or [settings](/reference/api/settings) which holds -- among other things -- the measurements provided by the user.
+The second parameter holds the pattern's [settings](/reference/api/settings) object which holds -- among other things -- the measurements provided by the user.

 ## Example